cafreeman/signalis/README.md

 fullNameBUTYELLING.value; // 'CHRISTOPHER FREEMAN!!!!!!!!!!!!!'
 ```

 In order to avoid doing any unnecessary work, `Derived` is very clever about when it should actually recompute.
 It will _never_ recompute just because one of its sources changed.
-Something else has to first try and read its `value` property beore it will even consider recomputing.
+Something else has to first try and read its `value` property before it will even consider recomputing.
 Once something does access its `value`, `Derived` follows the heuristic below to determine if it should actually recompute:

 - Have any of its _direct_ dependencies changed?
   - If so, this is the most certain we can be that value of the `Derived` has also changed, so recompute immediately.